by Tamer Seckin, MD | Posted on May 11, 2020

-The thoracic cavity, or chest cavity as it is commonly known, is the chamber of the body protected by the rib cage and associated skin, muscle, and tissue.
-It is most known to contain two highly vital organ systems, the respiratory system (lungs, bronchi, esophagus, etc.) and the cardiovascular system (namely the heart and its blood vessels).
+The thoracic cavity, commonly known as the chest cavity, is the chamber of the body protected by the rib cage and associated skin, muscle, and tissue.
+It contains two highly vital organ systems: the respiratory system (lungs, bronchi, esophagus, etc.) and the cardiovascular system (the heart and its blood vessels).
 It begins with the esophagus, right around the base of the neck, and ends with the diaphragm, which separates the thoracic cavity from the abdominal cavity.
 The central compartment of the thoracic cavity is mediastinum.

 Thoracic endometriosis is defined as the presence of endometrial tissue in or around the thoracic cavity, namely the lungs and diaphragm.
-In other words, tissue that truly belongs in the uterine cavity is found to be in the thoracic cavity.
-It is a complex and rare condition, with proper diagnosis often being delayed.
+It is a complex and rare condition, and proper diagnosis is often delayed.
 This can lead to recurrent hospitalizations and other medical complications.

 Lungs: two saclike respiratory organs located on the left and right side of the thoracic cavity.
-The branching passages of the lungs allow for proper air exchange in body, in which oxygen is absorbed into the blood and carbon dioxide is released.
+The branching passages of the lungs allow for proper air exchange in a body.

-Pleura: the serous membranes that lines the thoracic cavity and surrounds both lungs.
+Pleura: the serous membranes that line the thoracic cavity and surround both lungs.
 The pleura has both an inner layer (visceral pleura) and out layer (parietal pleura), with an intermembrane space in between the two (pleural space).